marckean/azure-docs/articles/expressroute/expressroute-routing.md

 You need to reserve a few blocks of IP addresses to configure routing between your network and Microsoft's Enterprise edge (MSEEs) routers.
 This section provides a list of requirements and describes the rules regarding how these IP addresses must be acquired and used.

 ### IP addresses used for Azure private peering
 You can use either private IP addresses or public IP addresses to configure the peerings.
-The address range used for configuring routes must not overlap with address ranges used to create virtual networks in Azure.
+The address range used for configuring routes must not overlap with address ranges used to create virtual networks in Azure. ggg

 * IPv4:
     * You must reserve a /29 subnet or two /30 subnets for routing interfaces.